WPTechInnovation/wpw-doc-dev/docs/java.md

 Before you get started:

 * 	Install Java JDK 1.8 on your systems.
-*	Set the `$JAVA_HOME` variable and make sure it points to your JDK installation directory.
+*	Set the `JAVA_HOME` variable and make sure it points to your JDK installation directory.
 * 	If you do not have it, install [git](https://git-scm.com).
 * 	Install [Apache Maven](https://maven.apache.org/) and add it to PATH.
 *   Create an account with [Worldpay Online](https://online.worldpay.com) so that you can generate your own test API key.
 You'll replace the Worldpay test keys with your own in the SDK.